 In an interview with Big Think, Alan Alda — who became well-known for his gift for public speaking in addition to his acting career — also expressed how his public speaking approach revolves around the number three.

-Public speaking can be a daunting task, but these seven tactics can improve your public speaking, thereby improving your confidence.
-After all, feeling confident in your abilities is a far better method to relax when in front of a microphone than imagining the audience in their underwear.
+Public speaking can be a daunting task, but these seven tactics can improve your public speaking skill, thereby improving your confidence.
+After all, feeling confident in your abilities is a far better way to feel comfortable when in front of a microphone than imagining the audience in their underwear.